Securing Applications and Services

 -

-Create the secret with the OIDC client credentials.
-Replace the
+Create a Secret with the OIDC client credentials:

 oc create secret generic quarkus-petclinic-secret --from-literal=SSO_CLIENT_SECRET={YOUR_SSO_CLIENT_SECRET} -n sso